fontaineous/dev-c3-audio/README.md

-Audio testing with the teensy audio sheield and a ESP32-C3-DevKitC-02
+# Audio testing with the teensy audio sheield and a ESP32-C3-DevKitC-02

-# _Sample project_
+# stuff below is boilerplate from esp -- needs updating

 (See the README.md file in the upper level 'examples' directory for more information about examples.)